nettrom/SDoC-Baseline-Metrics-Redux/T187827/README.md

 5. Compare the desktop autocomplete search clickthrough rate on Commons vs English Wikipedia.
 Break down the number by day.

 Ticket: [T18675](https://phabricator.wikimedia.org/T187827)

-Note:  I did not look at the scroll on SERPS as that may not be a useful metric on how well users interact with the search engine.

 ## Desktop full-text search zero result rate (zrr)